B1.5 Count to 50 by 1s, 2s, 5s, and 10s, using a variety of tools and strategies.

 Count 10 beads on the top rod and 5 on the bottom rod (10 and 5 equals 15) plus one more red bead, making 16 beads in all.

-Give each team of two two Rekenreks and number cards from 1 to 40 mixed together.
-One team member draws a card and represents the number on the Rekenreks.
-They then show the Rekenrek to their partner, who must count the beads to discover the number.
+Give two Rekenreks, and number cards from 1 to 40, to each pair of students.
+One student should draw a card and represent the number on the Rekenreks.
+The partner must then count the beads to discover the number.

 Circulate among the students and ask them the following questions: